UniversalDependencies/docs/treebanks/yrl_complin/index.md

 ## Description

 The UD_Nheengatu-CompLin is a treebank of [Nheengatu](https://glottolog.org/resource/languoid/id/nhen1239), also known, e.g., as Modern Tupi and *Língua Geral Amazônica*.
-It comprises sentences from diverse published sources, e.g., grammatical descriptions, fables, coursebooks, and dictionaries.
+It comprises sentences from diverse published sources, e.g., grammatical descriptions, fables, myths, coursebooks, and dictionaries.

 To our knowledge, this is the first treebank of Nheengatu.
 It is a work in progress.
 The initial release only contained a couple hundred sentences.
-This new release encompasses more than four times this number.
+This new release encompasses more than six times this number.
 We plan to continually expand the resource in the next months.

 The treebank comprises sentences from diverse published sources freely available on the Internet, e.g., grammatical descriptions, fables, coursebooks, and dictionaries.
 The sentences were either extracted from PDF text files, transcribed from non-searchable (image-only) PDF files, or manually converted to orthography from phonetic transcriptions.
 Throughout the treebank, we use the spelling system of Navarro (2016), which only contains minor differences from Avila (2021)'s.
 The annotation was performed semi-automatically, i.e., we applied a Python program to the output of a morphological analyzer, manually revising each automatically annotated sentence.